 It is highly advised that you do not tackle Giant hogweed yourself as the risks of harm are significant.
 Call your local invasive weed specialist to assess the infestation.
 They will make recommendations on the best way to deal with infestation and undertake to do this for you.

 Specialist companies will use full protective clothing and health and safety precautions.
-Methods of treatment will depend on the time of life cycle of the plants and can include herbicides and physical removal.
+Methods of treatment will depend on the time of life cycle of the plants and can include herbicides and physical removal of Giant hogweed.

 Future land management for Giant hogweed

 There have been trials along rivers in Scotland where black faced sheep have been used to control early growth of Giant hogweed.
 The results are very promising.
 The sheep appear to be less sensitive to the sap due to the darkness of their bare skin.
 They can eat young growth until about June when the plants become more woody.

 Richie Miller, Director of the Deveron, Bogie & Isla Rivers Trust said: “The previous trial showed a significant reduction in seedlings, with no evidence of plants reaching maturity during the three-year grazing period.

 For faming land, black faced sheep look like a good solution for the future.
 However, in more public location and in residential areas this may not be so easy.
 It is time to speak to PBA.

 PBA Solutions have treated and removed Giant Hogweed over the years and can help you remove this dangerous plant from your site.
 Give us a call on 01202 816134 to speak to one of our Invasive Weed Team.